-Staff will also attend additional force meetings on an ad hoc basis to secure assurance on specific topics or areas of business.
+Staff will also attend additional force meetings on an ad hoc basis to secure assurance on specific topics or areas of business, as outlined below.

-OPCC staff attending these meetings are asked to capture and relay any insights or emerging issues of concern to the OPCC's Strategy and Performance Team (OPCCStrategy.org/ncts.police.uk) to be captured on the OPCC Intelligence Log.
+OPCC staff attending these meetings are asked to capture and relay any insights or emerging issues of concern to the OPCC's Strategy and Performance Team (OPCCStratandPerf@Notts.Police.uk) for capture on the OPCC Assurance Log.